-In Australia's remote locations, it is possible there'll be a significant delay in emergency services reaching you in the event of serious accident or illness.
+In Australia's remote locations it's possible there will be a significant delay in emergency services reaching you in the event of serious accident or illness.
 Do not underestimate the vast distances between most major outback towns; an increased level of self-reliance and preparation is essential.
 The Royal Flying Doctor Service (www.flyingdoctor.org.au) provides an important back-up for remote communities.

 Consider taking a wilderness first-aid course, such as those offered by Wilderness First Aid Consultants (www.wfac.com.au).
 Take a comprehensive first-aid kit that is appropriate for the activities planned.

 There's a wealth of travel health advice on the internet: Lonely Planet (www.lonelyplanet.com) is a good place to start.
 The World Health Organization (www.who.int/ith) publishes International Travel and Health, revised annually and available free online.
-MD Travel Health (www.mdtravelhealth.com) provides complete travel health recommendations for every country, updated daily.
-Government travel health websites include:
+MD Travel Health (www.mdtravelhealth.com) provides complete travel-health recommendations for every country, updated daily.
+Government travel-health websites include the following:

 Visit a physician four to eight weeks before departure.
 Ask your doctor for an International Certificate of Vaccination (aka the 'yellow booklet'), which will list the vaccinations you've received.